CodeIbo/Job-manager/README.md

 Road map aplication =>

-1. Offer counter
-2. Adding/editing and deleting comments
+1. Adding/editing and deleting comments
-3. Redesign background :)
+2. Redesign background :)
-4. Mobile design
+3. Mobile design

 If you noticed bugs or have advice please write to me!